Toutouwai/ImageMegapixels/README.md

 # Image Megapixels

 A module for ProcessWire CMS/CMF.
-Adds a method for Pageimages that resizes to a target megapixel value.
+Adds methods to Pageimage objects useful for resizing to a target megapixel value.

 ## Example use